 Below is a table detailing the penalties for Drag Racing:

-*These crimes have enhancements which are tacked on for fleeing the scene of the crime.
+*These crimes have enhancements that are tacked on for fleeing the scene of the crime.
 Those convicted of this crime and of fleeing the scene are required by State Law (§902.12) to serve at least 70% of their sentence.

 Iowa State Code on Drag Racing – This link leads to the official Iowa State law regarding Drag Racing.
 It details the crime and its components, as well as declares what degree of crime it is.
-You can use this as a guide to what the state actually says about the crime.
+You can use this as a guide to what the state says about the crime.